VIN: Voxel-based Implicit Network for Joint 3D Object Detection and Segmentation for Lidars: Experiment Results

 \subsection{Ablation Study}

 \textbf{Inconsistency Suppression} The proposed ICS procedure is used to eliminate inconsistency between bounding boxes and semantic labels, which is beneficial for downstream perception modules.
 This is demonstrated in Table \ref{tab:semantic_results}, \ref{tab:detection_results} and \ref{tab:panoptic_results}.
 For fixing semantic and panoptic segmentation labels, we set $m_p=0.1$ in Algorithm \ref{alg:ics} and achieve slightly better results.
-On the other hand, there is a large effect by ICS on detection performance, especially in the 'barrier', 'construction vehicle' and 'bicycle' categories, which indicate that ICS is effective.
+On the other hand, there is a large effect by ICS on detection performance, especially in the `barrier', `construction vehicle' and `bicycle' categories, which indicate that ICS is effective.
 The improvement comes from using point predictions to help determine the object classification.

 \textbf{Weakly supervised segmentation} Weak supervision can help to reduce label efforts when building datasets.
 Thanks to the nature of the implicit function representation, it doesn't require the full point cloud for supervision.
 Our method can handle weakly supervised segmentation tasks by feeding fewer labels during the training process.
-A key difference between our proposed method and single-task segmentation methods is that our method only get information from the bounding box labels.
+A key difference between our proposed method and single-task segmentation methods is that our method only get auxiliary information from the bounding box labels.
 The efficacy of our method is illustrated in Table \ref{tab:weak_supervision}.
 It can be seen that our method achieves robust segmentation performance even with just 0.1\% semantic labels.
+However, the performance is not increased monotonically with the amount of available labels, which is unexpected and requires further experiments to explain.